 - other business transaction functions

-As a business visitor, you must show that:
+In order to come to Canada as a business visitor, you will have to show that:

-- You plan to stay for less than six months;
+- You plan to stay in Canada for less than six months;

-- You do not plan to enter the Canadian labour market;
+- You will not enter the Canadian labour market;

 - Your main place of business, and source of income and profits, is outside Canada;